-It is strongly recommended that the Chief Warden (and Wardens) record a chronological record of what occurred.
+To assist you, it is strongly recommended that the Chief Warden (and Wardens) record a chronological record of what occurred.
 An Emergency Message/Action Log is provided in the Forms/Checklists section of the manual.

-It should be completed at the time of the incident, or as soon as possible and needs to be accurate.
+It should be completed at the time of the incident, or as soon as possible whilst fresh in your mind.
+Remember, it needs to be accurate. (e.g. When using approximate times, record that it is approximate).